devskrate/testwork/_posts/2020-09-05-netflix-now-offers-some-of-its-originals-content-for-free.md

 7. Grace and Frankie.

 The movies that Netflix is offering are
-1.Murder Mystery.
+1. Murder Mystery.
-2.Bird Box.
+2. Bird Box.
-3.The Two Popes.
+3. The Two Popes.

 You might be thinking that great we can watch some Netflix content for free but there is a catch on the TV shows only 1st episode of it is free and the quality is also not 4K.